Lab 1: Introduction to Python, Part I

 Conditionals

-So far we have enough tools to create functions which perform arithmetic operations and rearrange lists, but not much else.
-To define more complicated functions we will need a few more building blocks.
-We will end this lab by talking about if statements, and will learn about for loops in the next lab.
-We introduce if statements with the following example.
+So far we have enough tools to perform arithmetic operations and compare numbers.
+To define more complicated operations we will need a few more building blocks.
+One of these is the if statement.

 if 1<7: